movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers evidence-based health and strength training for people stuck in the physio-gym-physio loop, who want to train on their own terms and reclaim a strong body and an active lifestyle.
+Movement Kitchen offers evidence-based health and strength training for women stuck in the physio-gym-physio loop who want to reclaim a strong body and an active lifestyle.

 ### You might want to: